Auckland Zoo is located in Auckland, New Zealand and has been operating at its current site since December 1922.

 The new Auckland Zoo opened on 17 December 1922 at Western Springs.

 Initially the zoo had been built on a £10,000 budget.
-This mean the zoo wasn’t much.
-Staff worked to plant 5,000 trees though which helped to make the zoo look better.
+This meant the zoo wasn’t much.
+Staff worked to plant 5,000 trees as an effort to improve the zoo.

 L.T Griffin served as the zoo’s first director.
 He set out on an aggressive policy of expansion including acquiring the zoo’s first star, Jamuna.
 She was an Indian elephant and her presence is still felt today in Jamuna plaza which was named in her honour.